alexrabbit97/ReverseAnything/README.md

 # ReverseAnything

-A record of an idea of using RevNet to make any model reserved.
+A record of an idea of using RevNet to make any model reversed.

 The initial idea including merging revnet into diffusion model and using a model(e.g. VGG) distill the diffusion model.